KOArac1/python_gesture_recognition/README.md

 ***
 # **接下来是英文版,机翻警告!!!**

-#This is just an ordinary project
+# This is just an ordinary project
+## **The following is machine translation!!!**
 - Draw_ On_ Screen. py
--There are bugs
+	- There are bugs
 - main. py
--Gesture recognition
+	- Gesture recognition
 - teach. py
--Temporary documents
+	- Temporary documents
-- try. py
+- try.py
--To fix draw_ On_ Screen.
+	- To fix draw_ On_ Screen.
 Py bug file
->In fact, for this provincial competition, these are temporary learning
+>In fact, for this provincial competition, these are temporary learning.
 ## Draw_ On_ Screen. py
 ``` python
 import cv2
 from cvzone.HandTrackingModule import HandDetector
 import math
 cap = cv2.VideoCapture(0)
 detector = HandDetector(detectionCon=0.75, maxHands=1)
 center = [0, 0]